Last updated on January 13, 2023

 Florian, Voldaren Scion

 Florian, Voldaren Scion is worthy of the #2 spot and is one of the most underrated, underplayed, and overpowering cards I’ve ever seen in Commander.
-It brings incredible value to the table for any Rakdos beatdown deck, filling up your hand and helping you filter through the top cards of your deck.
+It brings incredible value to the table for any Rakdos beatdown deck, “drawing” you cards and helping you filter through the top cards of your deck.

 Florian’s ability can also be a great way to find answers to other opponents’ threats or blockers.
 It’s always fun to find something like Gray Merchant of Asphodel to play on curve, but sometimes you just need Rakdos Charm against your graveyard-playing friend.